Table of Contents

 - Adequate anesthesia

-The first is vacuum extraction.
-A soft plastic cup is placed over the fetus’s head and suction is applied so the cup is attached firmly to the scalp.
-During a contraction, the doctor or midwife pulls on the cup to aid in descent of the head.
+- It involves placement of a soft plastic cup over the fetus’s head and suction is applied so the cup is attached firmly to the scalp.
+During a contraction, the doctor or midwife pulls on the cup to aid in the descent of the head.

 Indications for cesarean section

 - Fetal intolerance of labor